-- 5 pieces of 6x3 inch cotton fabric (Check out Peek-A-Boo shop for cute baby prints!)
+- 5 pieces of 6x3 inch cotton fabric (use scraps or check out these cute baby prints!)

 - optional: pieces of satin ribbon to make loops